microsoft/Microsoft365DSC/docs/docs/user-guide/get-started/extract-config.md

-## Extracting Configuration from an Existing Microsoft 365 Tenant

 The moment you install the Microsoft365DSC module onto a machine, a new PowerShell cmdlet, **Export-M365DSCConfiguration** is made available.
 The Export-M365DSCConfiguration cmdlet exposes several parameters to help you customize the extraction experience.
 The following table lists all the parameters available:

 | Parameter Name     | Type             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         | Description                                                                                                 |